Tearran/ITW_TCG/README.md

 ### Event

-A temporary card that resolves its abilities before being placed into the Compost pile.
+A temporary card that resolves its effects before being placed into the Compost pile.

 ---